|Blue merle, red merle, tri-color (tan, black & white), brown, black

 Before purchasing an Aussiepom, you should also consider the color of the two parent dogs.
-This is quite important as you need to ensure that the parents of your puppy are not both merle colored dogs.
-Breeding from two merle colored dogs results in a 1-in-4 chance that each puppy in the litter will inherit double merle genes – a genetic combination that is known to commonly result in deafness and ocular defects.
+This is quite important as you need to ensure that the parents of your puppy are not both merle-colored dogs.
+Breeding from two merle-colored dogs results in a one in four chance that each puppy in the litter will inherit double merle genes – a genetic combination that is known to commonly result in deafness and ocular defects.

 Aussiepom’s are an emotional and sensitive dog.
 They always aim to please, but they don’t take well to being yelled at when they do something wrong.

 This is particularly important to remember when training an Aussiepom puppy, as while they are young, they are particularly sensitive, and you could inadvertently turn an outgoing and confident puppy into a withdrawn and shy dog.